 The reason is that many people want to keep the clause.
 They argue that the founders had good reason to include it.
 There was widespread caution throughout the United States at the time of the Constitutional Convention about the new government becoming a hereditary monarchy.
 Some feared that delegates to the Convention wanted either Prince Henry of Prussia or the Frederick the Duke of York, the second son of King George III of England, to be the new monarch for America.
 John Jay feared a monarchy when he wrote his letter to Washington.

 2001 terrorist attacks, the fear of an assault from a foreign entity exists.
 One task of the president of the United States is to be commander in chief of its armed forces.
-According to Matthew Spalding of the Heritage Foundation, naturalized citizens as president may have reservations about using the military against the country of their birth.
+According to Matthew Spalding of the Heritage Foundation, a conservative think tank, naturalized citizens as president may have reservations about using the military against the country of their birth.
 He has warned that:

-"The presidency is unique: One person makes crucial decisions, many having to do with foreign policy and national security.
-With a single executive, there are no checks to override the possibility of foreign intrigue or influence, or mitigate any lingering favoritism for one’s native homeland."
+The presidency is unique: One person makes crucial decisions, many having to do with foreign policy and national security.
+With a single executive, there are no checks to override the possibility of foreign intrigue or influence, or mitigate any lingering favoritism for one’s native homeland.